-Lydia was a God Worshiper but what we know about these folks is that they were not fully integrated into the Jewish faith.
-Often we think this had something to do with the rigors of the Kosher and other rules.
+Lydia was a God Worshiper and a full convert to Judaism because of the rigors of the Kosher and other rules?
+Was it hard to be a seller of purple cloth and not have ham sandwiches with clients?
 Do we set up the same barriers to people with our Germanic or other cultural issues?